ampproject/amphtml/contributing/DEVELOPING.md

 - **CSS**: [Writing CSS For AMP Runtime](writing-css.md)
 - **Creating new components**:
   - [Instructions and Guidelines for building an AMP component](building-an-amp-extension.md)
-  - Learn to create your first component in this [codelab](https://codelabs.developers.google.com/codelabs/creating-your-first-amp-component/#0)
   - Watch this [YouTube video](https://youtu.be/FJEhQFNKeaQ?list=PLXTOW_XMsIDTDXYO-NAi2OpEH0zyguvqX) to learn about "Building a new AMP component"
 - **Integrating third-party software, embeds, services**: [Guidelines](../3p/README.md)